Career Timeline of Jack Eichel: Major Achievements and Milestones

 February 16, 2022: Golden Knights Debut

-On February 16, 2022, Eichel made his debut with the Golden Knights in a loss to the Colorado Avalanche.
+On February 16, 2022, Eichel made his debut with the Vegas Golden Knights in a 2-0 loss to the Colorado Avalanche.
+This marked his first NHL game in nearly a year.

 2023: Stanley Cup Win

-In 2023, Eichel won the Stanley Cup with the Golden Knights, marking his first playoff appearance.
+In 2023, Eichel won the Stanley Cup with the Vegas Golden Knights, marking his first playoff appearance and a major triumph in his NHL career.

-In the 2024–25 season, Eichel had a career-high 94 points in 77 games, leading the Golden Knights to a divisional title in the regular season.
+In the 2024-25 season, Eichel achieved a career-high 94 points in 77 games, leading the Golden Knights to a divisional title.
+He was also named a finalist for the Lady Byng Memorial Trophy.

 October 8, 2025: Signs Extension with Golden Knights

-On October 8, 2025, Eichel signed an eight-year extension to remain with the Golden Knights.
+On October 8, 2025, Eichel signed an eight-year extension to remain with the Golden Knights for an average annual value of $13.5 million.